 As far as sanctions are concerned, the form teacher generally deals with minor breaches of discipline in a caring, supportive and fair manner, with some flexibility regarding age of the child.
 Each case is treated individually.
 Children are made aware that they are responsible for their own actions and that breaking rules will lead to punishments.
-Normal sanctions include a verbal reprimand and reminder of expected behaviour, moving to sit alone, sending work home, loss of break or lunchtime free play (this is called being given 'minutes' and is explained below) letters of apology and loss of responsibility.
+Normal sanctions include a verbal reprimand and reminder of expected behaviour, moving to sit alone, sending work home, loss of break or lunchtime free play.
+If this is the case the pupils are required to fill out a reflection sheet which the child must explain their actions, who it has affected others and how they can modify their behaviour in the future.
+This is done during the first free time break after a reported incident and is monitored by the Deputy Head.
+If a pupil amasses a set number of reflection sheets during a half term, they will automatically receive a Deputy Heads Sanction (explained below)

 In the Prep School, significant acts of misbehaviour are firstly recorded on iSAMS as Deputy Head's Punishment.
 This requires them to see the Deputy Head during their next break and during this time the Deputy Head discusses with the child the reasons why they have been punished and ways in which the child can address their behaviour in the future.
-If the child loses a set number of minutes during half a term, equivalent to 5 minutes per week, the Deputy Head writes to the child's parents, informs the parent of the incidents, and asks to meet to discuss strategies to help the child in the future.
+From September 2024 the deputy Heads punishment will also require the pupils to miss the whole of their Friday lunchtime free time.
+If the child loses a set number of punishments (Reflection Sheets) during half a term, the Deputy Head writes to the child's parents, informs the parent of the incidents, and asks to meet to discuss strategies to help the child in the future.
 A Sanctions Register is kept and monitored by the Deputy Head where the name, year group, nature and date of the offence and the sanction imposed will be recorded.
 This Register is held with the Deputy Head who uses this information to identify trends and look for suitable ways to support individual pupils in managing their behaviour.

 These misdemeanours are discussed at regular staff meetings and parents will be involved at the earliest possible stage, especially if problems are serious or recurring.
 Children may then be placed on a daily or weekly report system to monitor behaviour with the support of the parent.